zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 weight: 100
 ---

-This deployment guide explains how to create and configure the initial components for an all‑active, high‑availability deployment of F5 NGINX Plus on Google Compute Engine (GCE), the Google Cloud Platform (GCP) product for running workloads on virtual machines (VMs).
-Multiple instances of NGINX Plus in active pairs load balance incoming connections across multiple application environments.
+This guide explains how to deploy F5 NGINX Plus in a high-availability configuration on Google Compute Engine (GCE).
+GCE is the Google Cloud Platform (GCP) service for running workloads on virtual machines.
+In this setup, multiple NGINX Plus instances work together, in active pairs.
+They load balance incoming connections across your app environments.

 **Notes:**

-- GCE is a highly dynamic environment where the names and arrangement of GUI elements (such as menu items, checkboxes, and configuration navigation) are subject to change.
-We have made every effort to accurately represent the GCE GUI at the time of original publication, but options and locations might change over time.
-Use this guide as a reference and adapt to the current GCE working environment as necessary.
+- The GCE environment changes constantly.
+This could include names and arrangements of GUI elements.
+This guide was accurate when published.
+But, some GCE GUI elements might have changed over time.
+Use this guide as a reference and adapt to the current GCE working environment.
-- The configuration described in this guide allows anyone from any public IP address to access the NGINX Plus instances directly without restriction.
-While this most flexibly accommodates common scenarios in a test environment, we do not recommend it for production use.
-Before deploying the architecture in production, we strongly recommend that you disable HTTP and HTTPS access to the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-1</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-2</span> instances over the GCE external IP addresses, or remove the external IP addresses for all application instances so that they're accessible only on the internal GCE network.
+- The configuration described in this guide allows anyone from a public IP address to access the NGINX Plus instances.
+While this works in common scenarios in a test environment, we do not recommend it in production.
+Block external HTTP/HTTPS access to <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-1</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-2</span> instances to external IP address before production deployment.
+Alternatively, remove the external IP addresses for all application instances, so they're accessible only on the internal GCE network.

 <span id="design"></span>
 ## Design and Topology

 The deployment combines the following technologies:

-- [NGINX Plus](https://www.f5.com/products/nginx/nginx-plus) – Load balances HTTP connections across multiple instances of two different applications.
-Instructions are provided both for manual installation on a standard GCE VM image and for setting up the prebuilt NGINX Plus VM image available in the Google Marketplace.
+- [NGINX Plus](https://www.f5.com/products/nginx/nginx-plus) – Load balances HTTP connections across multiple instances of two applications.
+We provide instructions for manual installation on a GCE VM image and setting up the prebuilt NGINX Plus VM image.
+Both are available in the Google Marketplace.
 - PHP-FPM – Supports the two sample applications.
-- [GCE network load balancer](https://cloud.google.com/compute/docs/load-balancing/network) – Provides TCP connectivity between clients and the NGINX Plus load‑balancing (LB) instances in a GCP region, as well as maintaining session persistence for each NGINX Plus instance.
+- [GCE network load balancer](https://cloud.google.com/compute/docs/load-balancing/network) – Enables TCP connectivity between clients and NGINX Plus load-balancing (LB) instances in a GCP region.
+It also maintains session persistence for each NGINX Plus instance.
 - [GCE instance groups](https://cloud.google.com/compute/docs/instance-groups) – Provide a mechanism for managing a group of VM instances as a unit.
 - [GCE health checks](https://cloud.google.com/compute/docs/load-balancing/health-checks) – Maintain high availability of the NGINX Plus LB instances by controlling when GCE creates a new LB instance in the instance group.

 <img src="/nginx/images/gce-all-active-load-balancing-topology.png" alt="Topology of the all‑active deployment of NGINX Plus as the Google Cloud Platform load balancer." width="1024" height="1000" class="aligncenter size-full wp-image-47509" style="border:2px solid #666666; padding:2px; margin:2px;" />

-[Session persistence](https://www.nginx.com/products/nginx/load-balancing/#session-persistence) is managed at the network layer by GCE network load balancer (based on client IP address) and at the application layer by the NGINX Plus LB instance (via a session cookie).
-When a new client connection enters the GCE network environment, GCE network load balancer assigns it to a specific frontend NGINX Plus LB instance, and the association persists as long as the LB instance is up and functional.
-The NGINX Plus LB instance forwards the request to a specific application instance in one of the two groups of them, selected using its default Round Robin algorithm.
-It also issues a cookie to the client to represent the session with that application instance, so that subsequent requests from the client are forwarded to that application instance as long as it is up and running.
+[Session persistence](https://www.nginx.com/products/nginx/load-balancing/#session-persistence) is managed at the network layer by the GCE network load balancer (based on client IP address).
+The NGINX Plus LB instance also manages it at the application layer (with a session cookie).

+The GCE network LB assigns each new client to a specific NGINX Plus LB.
+This association persists as long as the LB instance is up and functional.

+NGINX Plus LB uses the round-robin algorithm to forward requests to specific app instances.
+It also adds a session cookie.
+It keeps future requests from the same client on the same app instance as long as it's running.

-This deployment in this guide utilizes two groups of application instances – <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-1</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-2</span> – to demonstrate [load balancing](https://www.nginx.com/products/nginx/load-balancing/) between different application types, but the application configurations are the same in both groups.
-The deployment can be very easily adapted to distribute unique connections to different groups of application instances by creating discrete upstream blocks and doing content routing based on URI.
-Please refer to the reference documentation for details on configuring multiple [upstream server groups](https://nginx.org/en/docs/http/ngx_http_upstream_module.html).
+This deployment guide uses two groups of app instances: – <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-1</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">app-2</span>.
+It demonstrates [load balancing](https://www.nginx.com/products/nginx/load-balancing/) between different app types.
+But both groups have the same app configurations.

+You can adapt the deployment to distribute unique connections to different groups of app instances.
+This can be done by creating discrete upstream blocks and routing content based on the URI.

+Please see the reference docs for details on configuring multiple [upstream server groups](https://nginx.org/en/docs/http/ngx_http_upstream_module.html).

 <span id="prereqs"></span>
 ## Prerequisites

 This guide assumes that you:

-- Have a [Google account](https://accounts.google.com/SignUp) (a separate GCP or GCE account is not needed).
+- Have a [Google account](https://accounts.google.com/SignUp) (a separate GCP or GCE account is unnecessary).
-- Have enrolled in a [free trial](https://cloud.google.com/free-trial) with available credit or have an established payment account with GCP.
+- Have enrolled in a [free trial](https://cloud.google.com/free-trial) available credit or have a GCP payment account.
 - Have a basic working knowledge of GCE and its GUI control panel:
   - Navigation
   - Creating instances
   - Managing IAM policies
 - Understand basic networking.
 - Have an NGINX Plus subscription.
 You can start a [free 30‑day trial](https://www.nginx.com/free-trial-request/) if you don't already have a paid subscription.
-- Know how to install NGINX Plus, have a basic understanding of how it performs in load balancing and application delivery modes, and are familiar with its configuration syntax.
+- Know how to install NGINX Plus.
+Have a basic understanding of performance in load balancing and application delivery modes.
+Be familiar with its configuration syntax.
 - Are familiar with GitHub and know how to [clone a repository](https://help.github.com/en/articles/cloning-a-repository/).

-All component names – projects, instances, templates, instance groups, and so on – are examples only.
-You can change them as suits your needs.
+All component names, like projects and instances, are examples only.
+You can change them to suit your needs.

 <span id="project-firewall"></span>
 ## Task 1: Creating a Project and Firewall Rules